 - Good knowledge of the Eurasia region and the human rights landscape.

-- Excellent knowledge of additional languages, especially Russian and English.
+- Good knowledge of additional languages, especially Russian and English.

-- Excellent communication skills and the ability to work independently and responsibly.
+- The ability to work independently and responsibly.

-- Experience in events planning is an asset.
+- Experience in events planning is considered a merit.

-- Genuine interest in human rights and a basic knowledge about the issues that Civil Rights Defenders works with.
+- A genuine interest in human rights and a basic knowledge about the issues that Civil Rights Defenders works with.

-The internship, which is located at our head office in Stockholm, starts early January and runs till the beginning of June 2020.
-The application must be written in English and should include a cover letter, resume, and a writing sample (max. two pages).
-Please send your application to Lia Hen no later than 17 November 2019.
+The internship, which is located at our head office in Stockholm, starts at the beginning of September 2020 and runs until mid-January 2021.
+The application must be written in English and include a cover letter, resume and a writing sample (max two pages).
+Please send your application to Bobbie Traut no later than 31 May 2020.
+Please write “Internship Application 2020” in the subject line.
 Interviews will be conducted on an ongoing basis, meaning the position could be filled ahead of the deadline.